 To start using Perforce Helix Core server, you need to configure your client computer to access the Helix server.
-For more information, see the Configure clients chapter in the Helix Core Server User Guide.
+We recommend that you use the Helix Visual Client, P4V, to create a client workspace for your files.
+See Creating and managing workspaces in the P4V User Guide.